Fillable structures on negative-definite Seifert fibred spaces: Introduction

 \begin{cor} No canonically oriented Brieskorn sphere $\Sigma(a_1,...,a_n)$ admits a separating contact-type embedding in any symplectic filling of a lens space.
 In particular, they do not arise as the boundary of any rationally convex domain in $\C^2$. \end{cor}

+Proposition \ref{prop:main} extends beyond Brieskorn spheres and yields a general Heegaard Floer obstruction to separating contact-type embeddings.
 Let $\F$ be the field with two elements.
 In the next statement we use the original definition of $L$-space given by Ozsv\'ath and Szab\'o; namely, we say that a 3-manifold $Y$ is a \emph{generalised $L$-space} if $HF_{\text{red}}(Y)=0$, or equivalently that the dimension of $\widehat{HF}(Y,\s)$ as an $\F$-vector space is one if $\s$ is torsion, and zero otherwise.

 \begin{teo} Suppose that $M$ is a negative-definite Seifert fibred space.
 If $(M,\xi)$ admits a separating contact-type embedding in a strong symplectic filling $(X,\omega)$ of a generalised $L$-space, then $\dim_{\F}\widehat{HF}_d(M,\s_\xi)=1$.
-In particular, this happens when $(M,\xi)$ is the boundary of a rationally convex domain in a closed K\"alher four-manifold $(\widehat X,\omega,J)$. \end{teo}
+In particular, this happens when $(M,\xi)$ is the boundary of a rationally convex domain in a closed K\"ahler four-manifold $(\widehat X,\omega,J)$. \end{teo}

 Theorem \ref{prop:convex} holds for example in the case of $\widehat X=\C P^2$ with its unique symplectic structure.
 This gives evidence for a positive answer to \cite[Question 1.10]{MT3} when restricting to negative-definite Seifert fibred spaces.